Close

 Step 1: Determine Your Visa Category

-Identify the correct visa type based on your travel purpose.
+Identify the correct visa type based on your nationality and travel purpose.
 Tourist visas serve leisure travel, while business visas cover commercial activities.
 Transit visas apply for airport layovers exceeding connection times.
-Verify duration requirements against your intended stay to select appropriate validity period.
+Verify duration requirements against your intended stay to select the appropriate visa category.

 Collect essential documents systematically: